govuk-one-login/govuk-one-login-frontend/packages/frontend-language-toggle/README.md

    );
    ```

 6. To make the current URL available, add a local variable within your  middleware.
-It's recommended to wrap this in a try-catch block to catch any errors and ensure you’re notified if the current URL cannot be retrieved.
+Wrap this logic in a try-catch block to handle potential errors gracefully.
+Use your logger of choice to ensure any issues are logged and addressed if the current URL cannot be retrieved.

    ```js
    app.use((req, res, next) => {